Café-Guide: Paris, France

 Terres de Café

 Last on the list, first in terms of taste.
 I had read about the reputation, and Terres de Café is high up as far as name recognition goes.
-I was pleasantly surprised though that the shop on Rue Tiquetonne was not overrun and focused on quality products rather than ‘funky aesthetics’.
-Don’t get me wrong, the branding is beautiful and well done, but what speaks most for them is the appreciation for the coffee itself.
+I was pleasantly surprised though that the shop on Rue Tiquetonne was not overrun and focused on quality products rather than 'funky aesthetics'.
+I ordered their 'signature', competition roast, which costs around 10 Euros for a Flat White, and was politely told to not order it for take-away, but rather sit and properly enjoy it.
+This coffee they also sold regularly (it not even being the most high-end online, but the most high-end in the café).

 /jf